 Sometimes the packaging is removed and discarded before we use a product, like a toilet paper multi-roll pack, 6-packs of socks, or anything in one of those impossible-to-open plastic containers popular for electronics.
 In other cases, the packaging is used to store the product during use and then discarded, like a breakfast cereal container.

 Depending on if one recycles or not, some packaging is recycled and the rest is tossed in the trash and later ends up in a landfill.
-A not insignificant amount of resources and energy go into to making all this packaging and some of it can be repurposed or reused at least Author's Reusable Shopping Bagsonce.
+A not insignificant amount of resources and energy go into to making all this packaging and some of it can be repurposed or reused at least once.
 Most people probably already practice at least some packaging reuse.
 For instance, by reusing a mayonnaise jar to store grease drippings, putting leftovers in a sour cream container, or taking a sandwich to school or work in a bread bag.

 With a few reusable shopping bags and the packaging from the products we already purchase, we can eliminate the need for single-use plastic bags.